MeryemSenturk/Random-Cats/README.md

 ![Random Cats Project](./img/random-cats.gif)

 ## Description
-Cats images load after 3 second from page opening.
+Cats images, current date and time load after 3 second from page opening.
 Also the images change when you click button.

 ## Technologies: